benfoster/o9d-aspnet/README.md

 This package includes a validation filter that can be used with ASP.NET Minimal APIs to automatically validate incoming requests using [FluentValidation](https://github.com/FluentValidation/FluentValidation).

+For more information on the motivation behind this filter, see [this blog post](https://benfoster.io/blog/minimal-api-validation-endpoint-filters/).

 ### Installation

 ```